When it comes to decorative planters to enhance your commercial property, think big.

 - Public walkways and plazas.
 Break up typically bare areas and attract the attention of passers-by with huge, impressive pots.

-Use Large Pots When The Ground Won’t Cooperate
+Use Large Container Plants When The Ground Won’t Cooperate

 Sometimes, planting in the ground isn’t an option.
 Maybe the soil is too shallow.